spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/GettingStarted.md

 ### Extension in manifest.json

-As a example, here is how you custom action can look like.
+As a example, here is how your custom action can look like.
 This example is from the [sample app](https://github.com/marianfoo/ui5-cc-excelUpload-sampleapp/blob/744f008b1b052a3df5594215d8d11811a8e646b7/packages/orders/webapp/manifest.json#L145-L157) for the object page.

 ````json